-You can withdraw your enrolment from an Elective or Workshop, but it is not possible to start one half-way through the semester.
+You can withdraw your enrolment from an Elective or Workshop, provided you are still able to enrol in an alternative subject.
 You can re-enrol in another Elective or Workshop as long as this is done before the Census Date, which is generally 31 March for Semester 1 subjects and 31 August for Semester 2 subjects.
 Please note that all Elective subjects have different Census Dates and should be checked against the relevant entry in the Handbook.

 Can I apply for leave of absence while completing the PhD Coursework?

-No, graduate researchers are not normally eligible to take leave of absence in the first 12 months of their candidature (full-time equivalent), unless there are exceptional circumstances.
+Graduate researchers are not typically eligible to take leave of absence in the first 12 months of their candidature (full-time equivalent), unless there are exceptional circumstances.